banner svg (1)

 • Exclusion period: How long should a child with a fever stay at home?
 Fever policies typically indicate that a child can return to child care after they are fever-free for 24 hours without the use of fever-reducing medicine.

-• Recurrence policy: What should you do if a child has a fever more than once in a short time, like within a week?
+• Recurrence policy: What do you do if a child has a fever more than once in a short time, like within a week?
 Consider excluding the child for a longer time or requiring a doctor's note before the child can return.

 • Exception for other symptoms: What if a child has a fever but no other symptoms?
 You may want to consider letting the child stay if they’re otherwise feeling well.